lauroux/asps-links/README.md

 # asps-links
-Simple links page for the Australian Society of Plant Scientists (ASPS) - connecting to our website, newsletter, and social media.
+Simple links page for the Australian Society of Plant Scientists (ASPS) - connecting to our website, newsletter, and social medias.

 # Live Site
 View the site here: https://lauroux.github.io/asps-links/